dauparas/website/content/author/admin/_index.md

 +++

 I am a Postdoctoral Fellow at [the Baker Lab](https://www.bakerlab.org/) which is part of the University of Washington [Institute for Protein Design](https://www.ipd.uw.edu/).
 My research interests lie in the application of mathematics and physics to complex and biological systems.
-I am particularly interested protein structure prediction.
+I am particularly interested protein structure prediction and design.
 <!-- I am interested in The Harvard University working with [Mor Nitzan] (https://mornitzan.wixsite.com/mysite/) and collaborating with [Sergey Ovchinnikov] (http://site.solab.org/lab).
 My research interests lie in the application of mathematics and physics to complex and biological systems.
 I am particularly interested in using machine learning tools such as autoencoders and natural language models for protein structure prediction and design, and for analysis of single-cell RNA data.
 Moreover, I am fascinated by the quickly developing self-supervised and reinforcement learning fields.
 I investigated policy gradient and Q-learning algorithms at Microsoft Research, Cambridge while finishing my PhD in Biophysics with [Eric Lauga](http://www.damtp.cam.ac.uk/user/lauga/). -->